HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

   <figcaption>{{ figure_link(caption="A ranked list of the most common sizes attribute values, before Javascript runs.", sheets_gid="228184279", sql_file="image_sizes_attribute_strings.sql") }}</figcaption>
 </figure>

 One in ten `sizes` attributes on mobile has an initial value of `auto`.
-This non-standard value is then presumably replaced by a Javascript library (probably [lazysizes.js](https://github.com/aFarkas/lazysizes)), using the measured layout size of the image.
+This non-standard value is then presumably replaced by a Javascript library (probably <a hreflang="en" href="https://github.com/aFarkas/lazysizes">lazysizes.js</a>), using the measured layout size of the image.

 Some error in `sizes` is acceptable; the attribute provides a pre-layout hint to the browser in order to help it select an appropriate resource to load,_ before_ layout is complete.
 But large errors can lead to bad resource choices.
 This appears likely for the least-accurate quarter of `sizes` attributes, which report widths twice as large as the actual `<img>` layout width on desktop and 1.5x as large as the actual `<img>` layout width on mobile.

 So: one in ten `sizes` attributes is being authored on the client by a Javascript library, and at least one in four is inaccurate enough that the error is likely to impact resource selection.
-Both of these facts represent significant opportunities for either [existing tooling](https://github.com/ausi/respimagelint) or [new web platform features](https://github.com/whatwg/html/issues/4654) to help more authors get `sizes` right.
+Both of these facts represent significant opportunities for either <a hreflang="en" href="https://github.com/ausi/respimagelint">existing tooling</a> or <a hreflang="en" href="https://github.com/whatwg/html/issues/4654">new web platform features</a> to help more authors get `sizes` right.

 ##### `<picture>`